vaughngx4/borghost/ReadMe.md

 Currently only serves 1 remote backup host at a time.

 ## Note
-- This project is still in development.
+- This project is production ready.
+However, you may want to add additional restrictions to `app/sshd_config`.
 - The backup repo is restricted to `/backups/<my_repo_name>`.

 ## Installation